MAE201 - Competition and Industry

 Students will on average spend 150 hours over the teaching period undertaking the teaching, learning and assessment activities for this unit.

-1 x 2 hour class and 1 x 1 hour seminar per week
+1 x 1.5 hour online lecture (recordings provided) and 1 x 1.5 hour on-campus seminar (recordings provided) each week.

 Unit Fee Information

 Fees and charges vary depending on the type of fee place you hold, your course, your commencement year, the units you choose to study and their study discipline, and your study load.